(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

-Your visit to Disney’s Polynesian Resort will begin in the Great Ceremonial House, where you will spend much of your time other than at the pool or in your room.
+Your visit to Disney’s Polynesian Resort will begin in the Great Ceremonial House, where you will spend much of your time other than when you are at the pool or in your room.

-The outside entrance is flanked by a couple of refurbed water features.
+The outside entrance is flanked by a couple of water features.

-Inside, the famous old water feature is gone, replaced by this OK item instead.
+Inside, the check-in area is on the first floor of a two story space, where you’ll also find shops and casual seating.
+The famous old water feature is gone from this area, replaced by this OK item instead.
 First timers won’t miss the old one.

-On the first floor of this two-story space you will check in, find concierge offerings for help with tickets and reservations, find places for kids to play, and spots for everyone to relax.
+On the side of this two-story space you will check in and find concierge offerings for help with tickets and reservations.

 Also on this floor you’ll find one of the two shops in the building.